You’ve been named as your parent’s executor. Now what?

 1. Communicate.

-When you’ve been named an executor, the most important first step is to have a discussion with your parent (while you still can) to ensure you fully understand their expectations.
+When your parent names you their executor, the most important first step is to have a discussion with your parent (while you still can) to ensure you fully understand their expectations.
 Review the will now with your parent(s) and if anything is unclear, ask questions.
 For example, does it address the family business?
-What are the plans for any family heirlooms?
-Also, are all family members equally informed of your parents’ estate plan and the fact that you have been named as the executor?
+What are the plans for the family heirlooms?
+Also, have your parents informed all family members of their estate plan and why they've named you the executor?
 The more you communicate, the more you can share and put others at ease, doing your best to avoid any hurt feelings or conflicts.

 2. Locate the will and other important documents.

 As executor, it is your responsibility to locate the original will and submit it for probate.
 It is a good idea to get it now and make sure you are keeping it in a safe place.
-In addition to the will, the other documents that you may need include: Any trust documents; insurance policies; contact information for your parent’s wealth manager, attorney, and accountant; brokerage and advisory account statements; bank account information; military records; information about keys to any safe deposit boxes; deeds; pension statements; Social Security documents; credit cards and statements; and other financial and investment information.
+In addition to the will, other documents you may need include:

 3. Obtain copies of the death certificate.